UnderLogic/toml-serialization/Documentation~/src/serialization-rules/scalar-fields.md

 ## Overview

-A scalar field is a field that is not an object, array, or dictionary.
+A scalar field is a field that is not a complex object or collection.
 It represents a single value, such as a `string`, `int`, or `DateTime`.

+It can also represent a boxed `object` value that contains a scalar value.

 ## Mapping